Advanced Rewriting

 Rewrite if-else control flow

-In the main page, we introduce a simple food dialect example, and described how to use kirin to define a simple compiler.
-In this section, we want to continue with this exampe, and consider a more compilcated rewrite pass that involves the build-in python dialect if-else control flow.
+In the main page, we introduce a simple food dialect example, and described how to use Kirin to define a simple compiler.
+In this section, we want to continue with this example, and consider a more complex rewrite pass that involves the built-in Python dialect if-else control flow.

 Goal

-When one get really really full, not only does one nap, we also would make random decision.
-Here specifically, We want to rewrite the existing IfElse statement defined in the existing py dialect into a customize RandomBranch statement we defined in our food dialect.
+When one gets really really full, not only does one want to take a nap, but sometimes one makes random decisions too.
+Here specifically, We want to rewrite the existing IfElse statement defined in the py dialect into a custom RandomBranch statement we will define in our food dialect.

-The execution of RandomBranch, as stated in its name, randomly execute a branch each time we run it.
+The execution of RandomBranch, as stated in its name, randomly executes a branch each time we run it.

 Define Custom RandomBranch statement